Last update Sept. 9, 2025

 Ether in other languages or writings:

-Ether belongs to this group or family:
+Ether belongs to these groups or families:

 Pharmacokinetics